ILL Mission, vision and values

 International collaboration

 A fundamental principle, at the very origins of the ILL.
 The Institute was founded as a partnership between France and Germany on the initiative of professors Louis Néel and Heinz Maier-Leibnitz.
 It was soon to be joined by the United Kingdom.
-Ten other partner countries also contribute to the Institute today - Austria, Belgium, the Czech Republic, Denmark, Italy, Poland, the Slovak Rep. Spain, Sweden and Switzerland.
+Other partner countries also contribute to the Institute today.